How often should I introduce new flavours to my baby?

 Baby food doesn’t have to be boring and repetitive – even if it is mushy!
-By the time your baby is around 6 months and starting to wean, your baby’s tummy is developed enough to handle lots of different foo
+By the time your baby is around 6 months and starting to wean, your baby’s tummy is developed enough to handle lots of different food.
+And, says dietician and child nutritionist Sarah Almond Bushell, it's fine to introduce new flavours on a daily basis.

-It can be a really fun (if messy) stage of development for your baby – hey, it’s new stuff to play with and go in the mouth.
+It can be a really fun (if messy) stage of development for your baby.
 But it’s an important stage too, when it comes to opening your baby’s mind to delicious and strange new tastes.

 Can you introduce flavours from the start of weaning?